pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

-## What is something you learned in the last week?
+* What is something you learned in the last week?
-* I learned a couple of new English words.
-And I read several pages from an interesting technical book...
-And I read several pages from an interesting non-fiction book about water purification...
-* I learned how to use REACT more effectively.

-## What is something that you wished you had learned when you were younger?
+* What is something that you wished you had learned when you were younger?

-* I wish I had learned more English when I was younger.
-* I wish I had learned more  about ancient history.
-*
-## What are you wishing for now?
+* What are you wishing for now?
-* I have been wishing for a new cell phone for the last few months and then my loving girlfriend gave me a new Iphone 12.
-* I am wishing for some HachaPuri for dinner.

-## Do you get along with your parents?
+* Do you get along with your parents?
-* I live far away from my mother.
-I see her rarely.
-Usually, we don't have time enough to argue.
-I believe though, if I saw her everyday, then we might fight a bit.
-* I call my mother three times a day!
-When I don't call her she gets annoyed and takes offense.

-# Who from your past do you really wish you'd stayed in contact(v) with?
+* Who from your past do you really wish you'd stayed in contact(v) with?
-* I wish I had stayed in contact with my childhood friend Ignat.

-# You've been given an elephant.
+* You've been given an elephant.
 You can't get rid of it.
 What would you do with it?
-* If I had an elephant, I would ride it to work everyday.
-And then I would take it to the park and charge children to ride it!

-# Have you ever ridden an elephant?
+* Have you ever ridden an elephant?
-* Since we are vegetarians, we have become more concerned about animals.
-We were in Thailand and we went on a tour.
-One of the excursions was riding an elephant.
-The elephants were treated quite poorly.
-My wife started to cry when they put her on the elephant.

-## What drives you nuts?
+* What drives you nuts?
-* Death metal music drives me insane!
-* It drives me nuts when someone forces me to do something again with giving me a good reason.